 To maintain proper spinal alignment, back sleepers usually require a relatively even surface that doesn’t sag.
-The Wave Hybrid’s zoned transition layer can help reduce sagging around the midsection of the mattress, which may be beneficial to back sleepers.
+The Wave Hybrid’s zoned layers can help reduce sagging around the midsection of the mattress, which may be beneficial to back sleepers.

 However, the medium feel of the mattress may allow heavier individuals to sink in more, which may put their spines out of alignment.
 This effect is likely to be less noticeable for back sleepers between 130 and 200 pounds, who may still find the Wave Hybrid quite comfortable.
 However, sleepers over 200 pounds are more likely to experience sinkage around their midsections.

-Since the comfort system totals 4 inches thick, the stomach sleeper’s midsection can sink in quite a bit before reaching the zoned transition layer.
+The stomach sleeper’s midsection can sink in quite a bit before reaching the zoned layer.
 Additionally, the medium feel is softer than ideal for many stomach sleepers, especially heavier individuals.
 However, stomach sleepers who weigh under 130 pounds are likely to find the Wave Hybrid sufficiently firm and supportive.

 |Under 130 lbs.||130-200 lbs.||Above 200 lbs.|

 Learning more about an owner’s experience with a mattress may help you decide whether that mattress will meet your needs.
-While asking friends for advice can be helpful, you don’t need to know someone who owns a Casper Wave or a Casper Wave Hybrid for more information on how they perform.
+While asking friends for advice can be helpful, you don’t need to know someone who owns a Casper Wave Hybrid for more information on how they perform.
 Customer reviews can help you understand how different individuals feel about their mattresses.

-The Wave and the Wave Hybrid garner primarily positive reviews.
+The Wave Hybrid garners primarily positive reviews.
 Because comfort is subjective, you may notice that reviews often seem to be inconsistent.
 One owner may praise a certain mattress feature, while another customer may criticize that same feature.
-However, reading these reviews can give you a sense of common themes.
+However, reading these reviews can give you a sense of common themes in terms of performance.

-The Wave and the Wave Hybrid are available through the Casper website.
-The Wave is also sold through Amazon.
+The Wave Hybrid is available through the Casper website.
 Additionally, Casper mattresses are sold at brick-and-mortar Casper Sleep Shops and through retail partners across the United States.

 In addition to selling mattresses within the United States and Canada, Casper also sells mattresses to Austria, Germany, Switzerland, and the United Kingdom.

-The Wave and the Wave Hybrid ordered through Casper ship for free in the contiguous United States and come with free in-home setup.
+Wave Hybrids ordered through Casper ship for free in the contiguous United States and come with free in-home setup.
 Same day delivery may be available in some parts of New York and Los Angeles.
 Additional fees may apply for orders to Alaska, Hawaii, Northern Canada, and European destinations.